 Cover your high-speed blender with its lid, and blend for 30 seconds up to one minute - until everything is mixed well and a smooth consistency is created.
 Transfer your shake to your container of choice and repeat if making multiple shakes.
 You can also do this in a bullet-like blender (like Ninja or Nutribullet).

 Most smoothies are best prepared fresh, but that doesn't mean you can't meal prep some of the ingredients to save even more time if you are preparing this in the morning before work.

-Measure out your smoothie ingredients in a mason jar or container the night before to easily grab them and blend in the mornings!
+Measure out your smoothie ingredients in a mason jar or container the night before to easily grab them and blend them in the mornings!

 You can prepare this smoothie the night before but note that the consistency will be a bit thinner from the ice melting and you'll have to shake it up if any of the ingredients separate.

-If you are just starting to meal prep for a keto or low carb diet, smoothies are a great entry point!
+If you are just starting to meal prep for a keto or low-carb diet, smoothies are a great entry point!
 Choose 3-4 days a week to try a smoothie for breakfast and then move on to prepping lunch or dinner 2-3 days a week.
 We have plenty of delicious and nutritionally balanced keto recipes and resources for your keto meal prep:

 - Keto Breakfast Recipes